 Register for the exam

 You must register to be eligible to take an exam (excluding take-home exams), even a re-sit.
-You register via the Student Portal no later than two weeks prior to the exam date.
+You register via Ladok no later than twelve days prior to the exam date.
+Format and loctaion for the exam are given in Ladok.
 When you register, you will receive an anonymous code that is to be written on your exam.

 If you have not registered for an exam, you will not be permitted to take it.

-If you no longer have access to the Student portal, you may contact the Departmental Office.
+If you no longer have an active student account, you may contact the Departmental Office.

 Examinations begin at the exact time listed in the schedule, on the hour with no academic quarter.
 If you arrive late, you may not be allowed to participate in the examination.